darienalvarez/Code-Challenge/README.md

   will allow you to do validations in forms super easy
 - recycler_view_version = "1.2.1"
 - swipe_to_refresh_version = "1.1.0"

-# Is there any other information you’d like us to know?

 ## TODO
 - Defining Styles.